-3) Sometimes there are some serious circumstances that will require additional conversations/information exchanged between the family and social worker.
+3) Sometimes some serious circumstances will require additional conversations/information exchanged between the family and social worker.

-There are often financial guidelines for number of children in a home and the family income.
+There are often financial guidelines for the number of children in a home and the family income.
 Families might be asked to provide additional financial information/documentation.
-If there are any criminal offenses that show up on the background checks, additional documentation will need to be provided regarding those.
+If any criminal offenses show up on the background checks, additional documentation will need to be provided regarding those.

 The more you can share with your social worker and the more upfront and open you are, the smoother the adoption process will go.

 Remember: The home study is not a test, it is a process that is meant to help you get ready to receive a child into your home through adoption.